nohackjustnoobb/Raito-Utils/README.md

-# Better-Manga-Utils
+# Raito-Utils

-A collection of utility programs for Better-Manga-App.
+A collection of utility programs for Raito-Manga.